 To this end, he uses small, discarded shipping containers to house the WeDew because they are cheap, practical and readily available in many countries.
 Hertz is currently partnering with the UN World Food Programme to bring his device to Uganda, Liberia and India.
 It can also be rapidly deployed for disaster relief.
 “The WeDew offers self-reliance and climate resilience, as the units are mobile,” Hertz says.
 “They enable people to be more independent and less vulnerable than with a single, large, central infrastructure.”

-Sign up for the Reasons to be Cheerful newsletter.Since the pandemic began, Skysource has been working more locally.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Since the pandemic began, Skysource has been working more locally.
 The Hertzes water their two farms and coffee plantation near Malibu with WeDew.
 CalFire has ordered several WeDew containers to fight wildfires — surprisingly, not with the water they produce, but with the biochar, which acts as a fire-retardant in soil.
 “Think of it as sky carbon.
 You’re taking atmospheric carbon vapor and turning it into a solid, useful product for soil revitalization, compost acceleration and regenerative agriculture,” Hertz explains.
 “It’s a fully circular system.”

 The Hertzes aren’t the only ones working to improve atmospheric drinking water devices.
 The Incas’ high-tech successors at MIT have developed a solar-powered device that can extract drinkable water from the air even in dry regions.
 Researchers at the University of Texas have pioneered an atmospheric water generator (AWG) based on a hydrogel.
 And the U.S. military has a program called Atmospheric Water Extraction to provide water for soldiers on deployment.
 General Electric is currently improving the military device with the help of UC Berkeley chemist Omar Yaghi, who has developed highly porous crystal-like substances that bind water.